hello-damiro/cv-maker/README.md

 **Day 4:** Had to install `uuid` and use it as keys, and use previous states of `useState` to manage updates of a variable to solve that devil like code problem.
 Yeah, I cried. 😭 Felt like I spent too much time debbuging an obvious problem.

+**Day 5:** I plan to use router to make an abouts page to display some about info.
+But havent studies react router, so it make another day for it.
+Havent started anything about that page so it may take more while.

 </br>

 ## Project Screenshot